Credible

 Mortgage interest

-At a glance: Deduct mortgage interest payments on the first $750,000 for primary and secondary homes.
+Deduct mortgage interest payments on the first $750,000 for primary and secondary homes.

 The mortgage interest deduction is the easiest of the refinance tax deductions to qualify for.
 Your lender will send Form 1098 when you make at least $600 in annual interest payments.
-Interest payments for the original mortgage and any refinance count towards your deduction limit.
+Interest payments for the original mortgage and any refinance count toward your deduction limit.

 You can deduct interest payments for up to $750,000 in combined mortgage debt for a primary and secondary home.
-The deduction limit is only $375,000 if you’re married filing separately.
+The deduction limit is only $375,000 if you’re married and filing separately.

 The interest payments for a home equity loan can also qualify if you only use the loan proceeds to buy, build, or improve the house acting as collateral.

-Note: The deduction limit remains $1 million for “grandfathered” mortgages originating on or before Dec.
+The deduction limit remains $1 million for “grandfathered” mortgages originating on or before Dec.
 15, 2017.

 Don’t Miss: How to Get the Best Mortgage Refinance Rates